Medication Search: Taro-Clobetasol

-Each gram contains clobetasol 17-propionate 0.5 mg (0.05%).
+Each gram contains 0.5 mg of clobetasol 17-propionate (0.05%).
 Nonmedicinal ingredients: cetyl alcohol, chlorocresol, citric acid, glyceryl monostearate, glyceryl stearate/PEG 100 stearate, propylene glycol, purified water, sodium citrate, stearyl alcohol, and white wax.

-Each gram contains clobetasol 17-propionate 0.5 mg (0.05%).
+Each gram contains 0.5 mg of clobetasol 17-propionate (0.05%).
 Nonmedicinal ingredients: propylene glycol, sorbitan sesquioleate, and white petrolatum.

-Each mL contains clobetasol 17-propionate 0.5 mg (0.05%).
+Each mL contains 0.5 mg of clobetasol 17-propionate (0.05%).
 Nonmedicinal ingredients: carbomer 934-P, isopropyl alcohol, purified water, and sodium hydroxide for pH adjustment.

 Cream and ointment: Apply the medication sparingly to cover the affected area and gently rub it into the skin 2 or 3 times daily.
 The total dose applied should not be more than 50 g in a week.
 Use this medication with caution on lesions near the eye.
 Take care to prevent it from getting into the eye.